AverageAl/project1/README.md

 # Product Backlog

 Each of the first four user stories should be handled by one/two team members.
-Each member explains how his part fits into whole business.
+Each member will explain how his part fits into whole business.
-10-15 minutes total.
+10-15 minute total presentation.

 1: Visualforce page(s) contains some feature relevant to business